belthor777/Machine-Learning/PH207x/excercises/Lesson9/Correlation and Nonparametrics.md

 ## Wilcoxon Signed Rank Test ##
+> We look at the difference.
+We could do our sign test on these differences.
+But Wilcoxon said, no, here's what we'll do.
+We'll rank the differences.
+So here it is, we'll just rank them, ignoring the sign.
+> So look at all the ranks associated with negative numbers, and then look at the ranks associated with positive numbers, positive differences.
 > So that's the Wilcoxon signed-rank test, which is the same as --we could do it on one sample, the one I showed you here was on the two sample correlated or dependent situations.

 	signrank placebo = drug